holdenmc/Moria/README.txt

 todo:
   cleanup memory
-  finish this readme
-  remove magic numbers
-  unequipping something that adds to health/cons does not lower health (does lower max health though?)
+    ->delete the stores items made vector etc at end of main()? finish this readme remove magic numbers unequipping something that adds to health/cons does not lower health (does lower max health though?)
   ->unequipping removes a health pot??????? if you buy something from a store it removes itself, but then when you back in the store it is still there

 PREMISE